greyatom-school/the-minerva-project/FEWD/sprint_4/5. Project/README.md

 - Date input should have a date formatter.
 - Clicking on the button in 'Add Stock' modal should first check if all the inputs are completed.
 If not, it should throw up an error.

-On clicking OK, this entry should be made in the database on Firebase. <br />
+On clicking `"Add"`, this entry should be made in the database on Firebase. <br />

 If the user fills the modal and adds stock from tracking, it should update both the sections.
-It should be added to the My Stocks with the current price and calculation and it should be removed from All Stocks.
+It should be added to the My Stocks container with the current price and calculation and it should be removed from Add Stocks.

 ### User Story #3

 User should see his profit/loss associated with each stock he owns

-#### Details(Update)
+#### Details

 Along with the stock details, you need to show the latest current price and calculate the profit/loss as (current price – buy price) * no. of shares.

 Since Alphavantage only allows 5 API calls per minute, add a condition that only 5 stocks can be selected for tracking.
 If user has selected 5 stocks to track, you should conditionally render a message telling the user that he/she has selected 5 stocks and the buttons with the stocks names should not be shown.